erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

    there).

  * **[Simple Course Replication API][course-replication-api]** - implemented by
-   the any institution, it allows other institutions to copy the entire Course Catalogue.
+   any HEI, it allows other HEIs to copy the entire Course Catalogue.

    As above, implementing this API is **optional**, but RECOMMENDED.
 It allows the sending institution to design for a better user experience.

+There are many example scenarios related to LAs - see [Outgoing Mobility Learning Agreements API scenarios][omobility-la-scenarios] and [OLA Dashboard use cases and scenarios][omobility-la-ola-scenarios].

 The following flowchart presents the entire process: